steilerDev/homebridge-openhab2-complete/README.md

 ```
 * `item`: The openHAB item controlled by this accessory
   * Needs to be of type `Switch`, `Dimmer` or `Color` within openHAB (HomeKit will correctly display brightness *-in case of `Dimmer` or `Color`-* and color settings *-in case of `Color`-*)
-* `sendOnOnlyWhenOff`: This addresses the different behaviour of lights as discussed in issue #57 and when enable uses @weakfl 's proposed fix
+* `sendOnOnlyWhenOff`: This addresses the different behaviour of lights as discussed in issue #57 and when enabled uses @weakfl 's proposed fix
   * Default: `"false"`
   * Allowed values: `"true"` & `"false"` *don't forget the quotes*